 [accordion button=”What makes CIJA different from other Jewish organizations?”]

 CIJA is the only registered lobbyist for the Jewish community.
 It is the sole advocacy agent of Canada’s Jewish Federations, focusing much of its work on communications with the non-Jewish community.
 Its approach to advocacy is strategic, based on research, polling, and analysis.
 CIJA is the only organization to bring – literally – hundreds of Canadian influencers and decision-makers to Israel on educational missions every year.

-CIJA is funded by Canada’s Jewish Federations with some important programs only being undertaken with fundraising.
+CIJA is funded by Canada’s Jewish Federations with some important programs only possible with additional fundraising.
 Donations may be made online by credit card or by cheque, made out to JFC-UIA, and sent by mail to:

-Tax receipts for donations will come from JFC-UIA.
+Tax receipts for donations to CIJA will come from JFC-UIA.